-If Vodafone Idea Disconnects, India Picks Up The Bill
+If Vodafone Idea disconnects, India picks up the bill

 "A default of such a large scale could increase India's fiscal deficit by about 40 basis points," Aliasgar Shakir, a research analyst at Motilal Oswal, said.

-A 40 basis point increase in fiscal deficit roughly translates to a revenue loss of about 1 trillion rupees ($14.01 billion) for Prime Minister Narendra Modi's government, when it is facing the country's first fall in direct taxes in decades.
+A 40 basis point increase in fiscal deficit roughly translates to a revenue loss of about Rs 1 lakh crore ($14.01 billion) for Prime Minister Narendra Modi's government, when it is facing the country's first fall in direct taxes in decades.

 "(The government) is concerned with what is happening in the sector and its impact on the investment climate," a top Finance Ministry official said, asking to remain anonymous.

 A separate source said the government was seeking to structure a relief plan before the next court hearing on March 17, but declined to provide details.
-The telecom ministry has been speaking with the Prime Minister's Office to resolve the issue, the official added.
+The telecoms ministry has been speaking with the prime minister's office to resolve the issue, the official added.

 "The acceptance of a curative petition itself is an onerous task – and with the Supreme Court's tough stance now, the merits of opting for this route may have diminished," Morgan Stanley said in a note to clients.

-In the meantime, Vodafone Idea has said it will pay Rs 35 billion in dues to the government by February 21.
-Rival Bharti Airtel paid $1.40 billion on Monday, less than a third of the total it owes.
+In the meantime, Vodafone Idea has said it will pay Rs 3,500 crore ($490 million) in dues to the government by February 21.
+Rival Bharti Airtel paid $1.40 billion (Rs 10,000 crore) on Monday, less than a third of the total it owes.

 Delhi poll will be fought on good vs bad governance:...25 Jan 2020 5:27 PM GMT